Definable Valuations induced by multiplicative subgroups and NIP Fields: Preliminaries

+In the above, and throughout, by \emph{definable} we mean \emph{definable in the language $\cL$ of rings} and by saying that a valuation $v$ on $K$ is definable we mean that $\cO_v$ is $\cL(K)$-definable (where $\cL(K)$ is the expansion of the language $\cL$ by constants for all elements of $K$).

 Let us now explain how the above fact will be applied.
 Let $K$ be an NIP field.
 We aim to find conditions for the existence of a definable non-trivial valuation on $K$.
 By \cite[Theorem II.4.11]{Sh1} (\cite[Observation 1.4]{Sh863}) if $T$ is (strongly) NIP then so is $T^{eq}$.
 Thus any finite extension of $K$ is also (strongly) NIP.
 It will suffice, therefore, to find a definable non-trivial valuation on some finite extension $L\ge K$ (since if $\mathcal O$ is a non-trivial valuation ring on $L$ then $\mathcal O\cap K$ is a non-trivial valuation ring in $K$).
 It is therefore, harmless to assume that $\sqrt{-1}\in K$.
 By \cite[Theorem~4.4]{KaScWa} $K$ is Artin-Schreier closed.
 So the same is true of any finite extension $L\ge K$.
 This implies (e.g., \cite[Lemma 2.4]{KrVal}\footnote{Krupinski's argument assumes that the field is perfect to conclude that it is algebraically closed.
-Descarding this additional assumption, and restricting to separable extensions the stronger result follows.}) that either $K$ is separably closed, or there exists some finite extension $L\ge K$ and $q\neq \mathrm{char}(K)$ such that $(L^\times)^q\neq L^\times$.
-Since $\sqrt{-1}\in L$ it follows that, letting $L(q)$ denote the $q$-closure of $L$, we have $[L(q):L]=\infty$.
+Descarding this additional assumption, and restricting to separable extensions the stronger result follows.}) that either $K$ is separably closed, or there exists some finite separable extension $L\ge K$ and $q\neq \mathrm{char}(K)$ such that $(L^\times)^q\neq L^\times$ (in fact, by \cite[Corollary 4.5]{KaScWa} $K$ has no finite separable extensions of degree divisible by $p$).
+Since $\sqrt{-1}\in L$ it follows that, letting $L(q)$ denote the $q$-closure of $L$, we have $[L(q):L]=\infty$ (\cite[Theorem 4.3.5]{EnPr}).
 So extending $L$ a little more, there is no harm assuming that there exists $\zeta_q\in L$, a primitive $q$th root of unity.
-Thus, at the price of, possibly, losing the $\emptyset$-definability of the resulting valuation, the basic assumptions of Fact \ref{corVAxiomsnontrivialdefinable} are easily met.
+Thus, at the price of, possibly, losing the $\emptyset$-definability of the resulting valuation (because of the passage to the field $L$), the basic assumptions of Fact \ref{corVAxiomsnontrivialdefinable} are easily met.
 So that the application of this result reduces to proving that for $L$ and $q$ as above, $\cN_G$ is a $0$-neighbourhood basis for a V-topology on $L$.
 Thus, we get the following result (see also \cite{Du2016}):